zeniagist/explore/README.md

 Explore is group travel booking website made with Gatsby with various destinations and a gallery of previous trips.
 Images and destination data populated from Sanity headless content management database.

-Users can view the galley and browse the destinations' description and travel date.
+Users can view the gallery and browse the destinations' description and travel date.

 **See the hosted project [here](https://explore-zg.netlify.app/).**